Windows Tweaks Logo Microsoft PC Help - 02 blue red

 1. Right-click on the Windows start bar.

-2. Now select Task Manager from.
-In the next window, switch to the Autostart.
+2. Now select Task Manager.
+In the next window, switch to the Autostart tab.

 3. Now go through the list of programs.
-If you do not absolutely need one of these programs or can start it manually, right-click on it and select Deactivate:Deactivate autostart programs
+If you do not absolutely need one of them or can start it manually, right-click on it and select Disable:Disable Autostart ProgramsDisable Autostart Programs

 4. You should also take a look at the Startup effect tab.
 Here you can find out whether and how much impact the respective program has on the PC's startup process.
 Pay particular attention to programs that have been rated "High".
 Unfortunately, Windows 10 is not always reliable here, as entries with "None" can also slow down your PC.
 Restart your computer now and enjoy a faster startup process.